Early Cave Art

 Pettakere Cave in Sulawesi

-40,000 Year Old Cave Art Found in Sulawesi, Indonesia
+40,000 Year Old Cave Art Found in Sulawesi and Borneo, Indonesia

 Remains at Niah Cave show that men have been living on Borneo for a long time.
 In the karst interior of Borneo are networks of caves with rock art and hand prints, some of them dated to 12,000 years ago.
 More significantly, rock art and hand prints found in caves in Sulawesi have been dated to nearly 40,000 years ago.
 Deborah Netburn wrote in the Los Angeles Times, “Archaeologists working in Indonesia say prehistoric hand stencils and intricately rendered images of primitive animals were created nearly 40,000 years ago.
 These images, discovered in limestone caves on the island of Sulawesi just east of Borneo, are about the same age as the earliest known art found in the caves of northern Spain and southern France.
 The findings were published in the journal Nature.
 "We now have 40,000-year-old rock art in Spain and Sulawesi," said Adam Brumm, a research fellow at Griffith University in Queensland, Australia, and one of the lead authors of the study.
 "We anticipate future rock art dating will join these two widely separated dots with similarly aged, if not earlier, art."
 [Source: Deborah Netburn, Los Angeles Times, October 8, 2014 ~\~]